 While the batter is resting, slowly begin to increase the heat on your griddle from low to medium, aiming for 375 degrees.
 Use an infrared thermometer if possible for accuracy.

 Once the griddle has been slowly heated to 375 degrees and the pancake batter has rested, apply a thin layer of cooking oil to the griddle cooktop.
 Make sure to apply oil to the entire cooking area you plan to cook the pancakes on.

 Allow the pancakes to cook for another minute or so until golden brown on the bottom.
-Carefully check them as they cook on the second side so they don’t overcook.
-Serve the pancakes immediately with softened butter, warm maple syrup or whatever toppings you like.
+Carefully check them as they cook on the second side, so they don’t overcook.
+Serve the pancakes immediately with softened butter, warm maple syrup, or whatever toppings you like.

 Extra Griddle Pancake Tips

-- Take the butter out of the fridge ahead of time so has time to warm up and soften.
+- Take the butter out of the fridge ahead of time so it has time to warm up and soften.